Session 6 – Free Machine Embroidery & Physical Warm Up.

 In this session we started to draw materials together ready for our celebration event, which meant this session had a real ‘buzz’.
 We had the stories to transfer onto fabric, some participants finished off their photo shoot and I was leading a tie-dying activity to make cushions for the centre.
 Both Ellie and I found that leading different activities at the same time enabled the room to become more vibrant and allowed us to experience more one to one moments with the participants.
 We were also able to utilise each other’s activities into our own which made the sessions feel more fluid.

 We split off to do the two separate activities.
 I had a table set up for the tie and dye activity whilst Maya and Ellie began with the photo shoot.
-David did really well by remembering his story and the prop which we allocated to his character.
+D did really well by remembering his story and the prop which we allocated to his character.
 He was quick to get into the first few poses and tried different gestures, expressions and ways to stand.

 The tie and dye activity went really well some real concentration and amazing outcomes.
-Gail was very focused, she knew exactly what colours she was going to use, pink & purple was her colour theme.
+G was very focused, she knew exactly what colours she was going to use, pink & purple was her colour theme.

 Week 9 – Sewing up the cushions